 Fosshotel Reykjavík, Reykjavík.
 Breakfast included.
 (50km / 31mls)

-Drive over mountain passes, lava fields, green pastures, fertile farmlands and along fjord landscape to North Iceland.
-Early afternoon go whale watching and sea angling for 2-3 hours in Eyjafjörður – Iceland’s longest fjord right below the Arctic Circle.
-You will see humpback and minke whales, harbour porpoises and dolphins – The success rate to spot whales is 99%!
-Finish the afternoon at Akureyri – Iceland’s second-largest city – before reaching the picturesque village of Húsavík.
+A long drive takes us over mountain passes, through lava fields, green pastures, fertile farmlands and along fjord landscapes to North Iceland.
+We pass Skagafjörður, known as the "valley of horses".
+After a lunch break, we go whale watching and sea angling for 2-3 hours at Eyjafjörður, Iceland's longest fjord, right below the Arctic Circle.
+The most common species are humpback and minke whales, harbour porpoises and dolphins.
+The success rate to spot whales is about 98 %.
+The tour also includes about 30 minutes of sea angling.
+Expect to catch cod, haddock, pollock, catfish and if you are lucky, even a giant halibut!
+Next stop is Akureyri, Iceland's second-largest city before we reach the picturesque town of Húsavík in Northeast Iceland where we stay for the next two nights.

-Start the day with a stop at Goðafoss, a beautiful waterfall but also a prominent spot in Iceland’s history.
-Tour the Lake Mývatn area with its abundant birdlife and amazing volcanic landscapes.
-The lake’s unique features are shaped by nature – strange lava formations, any kind of volcanic craters, attractive bays filled with thousands of birds and ducks.
-Stroll through the mysterious lava labyrinth of Dimmuborgir, look at pseudo-craters at Skútustaðir and see the tephra cone of Hverfjall.
-Our last stop is the geothermal Mývatn Nature Baths, which contains a lot of minerals, is alkaline and well-suited for a relaxing and rejuvenating bath.
+The day begins with Goðafoss, "the waterfall of the Gods", one of the country's most spectacular waterfalls and a prominent spot in Iceland's history.
+We tour the Lake Mývatn area, considered as one of the most fertile regions in the world so close to the Arctic Circle and also known for its abundant bird life and amazing volcanic lava landscapes.
+The lake's unique features are shaped by nature - strange lava formations, any kind of volcanic craters, beautiful bays filled with thousands of birds and ducks.
+We stroll through the mysterious lava field of Dimmuborgir, look at pseudocraters and see the tephra cone Hverfjall.
+Our last stop is the Mývatn Nature Baths, where we soak in 36-40 degrees warm geothermal water, which contains a lot of minerals, is alkaline and well-suited for a relaxing and rejuvenating bath.

-Today admire the green valleys, high mountains, dramatic fjord landscape and tiny fishing villages at the end of twisty roads in the East Fjords.
-Stop at the charming village of Djúpivogur.
-Observe the magnificent Vatnajökull, Europe’s largest glacier.
-Embark on a boat ride among the floating icebergs on the Jökulsárlón glacial lagoon.
+The Icelandic ring road takes us toward the southeast.
+It's a day to admire green valleys, high mountains, dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords.
+We stop at the charming village of Djúpivogur.
+Soon we see Vatnajökull - Europe's biggest glacier that is visible all over Southeast Iceland.
+Past the town of Höfn, we stop for a boat ride among the floating icebergs on the Jökulsárlón glacial lagoon, considered one of the highlights on tour around Iceland.
 Walk along the black sands of the so-called Diamond beach.
 Spend your evening in Vatnajökull National Park.
+Many of you might recognise the glacier and ice lagoon from films such as Lara Croft: Tomb Raider and James Bond: Die Another Day!
+The night is spent near Skaftafell in the southern part of Vatnajökull National Park.

 Individual transfer by Flybus shuttle from your accommodation in Reykjavik to Keflavik airport.